dsc/jsongrep/README.md

         },
         "blah" : {
             "lol" : "gongz"
+        },
+        "arr" : [ "a", "b", "c" ]
     }
-    }

-jsongrep will let you match structural patterns.
+jsongrep will let you match structural patterns, where `.` (dot) separates nested properties.
 Here, we search for all the second-level properties which begin with `l`, provided their first level properties begin with `b`:

     $ jsongrep 'b*.l*' tests/ongz.json
     gongz
     songz

 (Heh, the pattern is probably easier to grok than the description.)

+Works on arrays, too:

+    $ jsongrep 'arr.?' tests/ongz.json
+    a
+    b
+    c

+If you specify a JSON subtree, that's what you get back.

+    $ jsongrep 'bah' tests/ongz.json
+    {"foo": 3, "lah": "songz", "feh": true}

+## Syntax

 jsongrep currently supports normal shell glob patterns within property names: